Texas A&M College of Dentistry

 The program in Pediatric Dentistry is designed to offer the advanced education student a curriculum balanced in didactic and clinical areas.
 Emphasis is placed on hospital dentistry, special needs patient care, sedation and interceptive orthodontics.
 Clinical training is provided in two hospital and one university-based clinics.
 Additional clinical training is gained by rotations at 5 community clinics.
 Didactic training is university-based with support from hospital and special care facility personnel.
 The primary goal of the program is to develop a biologically-oriented, technically capable and socially sensitive pediatric dentist capable of providing comprehensive care to all pediatric patients.
 Upon successful completion of all components of the program, the student receives a Certificate in Pediatric Dentistry and meets advanced education eligibility requirements of the American Board of Pediatric Dentistry.
 It is anticipated that second-year students will sit for the ABPD qualifying examination prior to graduation from the program.

 A curriculum balanced in clinical and didactic material is offered by the program.
 Clinical instruction includes: training in advanced diagnosis and treatment planning, traumatic injuries, pharmacological and non-pharmacological behavior management, and interceptive orthodontics.
 Hospital and operating room protocol, oral rehabilitation and prevention are included in the clinical component.
-Clinical rotations include: assignments to the dental clinics at Children’s Medical Center, Texas Scottish Rite Hospital for Children, and Texas A&M School of Dentistry, as well as other hospital clinical rotations such as anesthesia, craniofacial team and pediatric medicine.
+Clinical rotations include: assignments to the dental clinics at Children’s Medical Center, Texas Scottish Rite Hospital for Children, and Texas A&M College of Dentistry, as well as other hospital clinical rotations such as anesthesia, craniofacial team and pediatric medicine.
 Didactic instruction consists of core curriculum courses and seminars in pediatric dentistry.
 The majority of core courses are assigned during the first year to provide a solid base for the pediatric specialty course and allow more time for clinical experience in the second year.
 All aspects of the specialty of pediatric dentistry are included in the didactic instruction.
 The didactic courses comprise approximately 20% of the program.
 Teaching responsibilities, including technique classes and clinical instruction, are required by the program.
-A research project suitable for publication is required for the certificate while more complex research of publishable quality is required for the Master’s degree.
+A research project suitable for publication is required for the certificate while more complex research of publishable quality is required for the Master’s degree (This incurs additional tuition and typically some extra time in the program).
 It is required that all second year residents take the ABPD qualifying examination prior to graduation from the residency program.

 Program Information